Hierarchically branched diffusion models leverage dataset structure for class-conditional generation

-Conditional generation via transmutation is a unique and novel way to harness branched diffusion models for more sophisticated generation tasks which go beyond what is possible with current diffusion models, which typically condition on a single class or property \cite{Song2021,Ho2021}.
+Conditional generation via transmutation is a unique and novel way to harness branched diffusion models for more sophisticated generation tasks which go beyond what is possible with current diffusion models, which typically condition on a single class or property \citep{Song2021,Ho2021}.
 In transmutation, we enable generation \textit{conditioned on both a class and a specific instance (which may be of another class)}.
 That is, conventional conditional generation samples from $q_{0}(x \vert c_{2})$, but transmutation samples from $q_{0}(x\vert c_{2}, x_{1}\in c_{1})$.
 This feature can support discovery in scientific settings.
-For example, given a model trained on multiple cell types $C$, with each cell type measured in various conditions $h_{1},...,h_{m}$, we can use transmutation to answer the following question: ``\textit{what would be the expression of a specific cell $x_{i}$ of cell type $c_{i}$ and condition $h_{k}$, if the cell type were $c_{j}$ instead?}''.
-A branched model thus is distinct from models which simply generate cells with cell type $c_{j}$ and/or condition $h_{k}$.
-For instance, to study how a novel cell type (such as a B-cell lymphocyte) reacts to a drug whose effects are known for another cell type (such as a T-cell lymphocyte), one can conditionally generate a population of B-cell lymphocytes starting from a population of T-cell lymphocytes under the particular drug effect.
+For example, given a model trained on many cell types $C$, with each cell type measured in certain conditions $h_{1},...,h_{m}$, transmutation can answer the following question: ``\textit{what would be the expression of a specific cell $x_{i}$ of cell type $c_{i}$ and condition $h_{k}$, if the cell type were $c_{j}$ instead?}''.
+A branched model is thus distinct from models which simply generate cells with cell type $c_{j}$ and/or condition $h_{k}$.
+For instance, to study how a novel cell type (such as a B-cell) reacts to a drug whose effects are known for another cell type (such as a T-cell), one can conditionally generate a population of B-cells starting from a population of T-cells under the particular drug effect.